The Great Bed of Ware

 One of the V&A's greatest treasures

-The Great Bed of Ware is probably the single best-known object in the Museum’s collections.
-The four-poster bed is famously over three metres wide – the only known example of a bed of this size.
+The Great Bed of Ware is probably the single best-known object in the Museum.
+The four-poster bed is famously over three metres wide, the only known example of a bed of this size, and reputedly able to accommodate at least four couples.

 Although unique in size, in form and decoration the Bed epitomises the flamboyantly carved and painted beds of the late Elizabethan period.
 The woodwork is profusely carved with anglicised Renaissance patterns, acanthus leaves and strapwork.
 The human figures carved on the headboard and the underside of the tester (wooden canopy) show traces of paint and would originally have been brightly coloured.
 The hangings and bedclothes on the Bed are modern reproductions.